nwjs/node/doc/api/crypto.md

 data.
 If the `outputEncoding`
 is specified, a string using the specified encoding is returned.
 If no `outputEncoding` is provided, a [`Buffer`][] is returned.
+When `outputEncoding` is specified, it must use the same encoding as previous calls to `decipher.update()`.

 The `decipher.update()` method can be called multiple times with new data until [`decipher.final()`][] is called.
 Calling `decipher.update()` after